matiasw/my-limnoria-plugins/SpiffyTitles/README.md

 Q: I have a question.
 Where can I get help?

-A: Join #limnoria on chat.freenode.net
+A: Join #limnoria on the Libera IRC network.

 Q: I'm getting the error `Error: That configuration variable is not a channel-specific configuration variable.` when I try to change a configuration value.